by Ron McVan

 With these judicial acts were combined certain superstitious usages, especially the kindling of the sacred fire, from which all the fires in the district, which had been beforehand scrupulously extinguished, might be relighted.

-This usage of kindling fires on Samhain lingered in British islands long after the establishment of Christianity.
+kindling fires on Samhain lingered in British islands long after the

 The chariot racing and other games may have been inaugurated to celebrate the sacking of Delphi.
 There, the snake rites that had centered around the oracle goddess Pythia were forbidden by Apollo, the Greek Lugh, who began the outdoor games festival.